eliotdmin/sleep/README.md

-As an insomniac, I'm curious about sleeping patterns across different demographics.
+Looking at sleep trends and habits across different demographics